SAP/ui5-linter/docs/Guidelines.md

 - required: every commit message has to start with a lowercase `type`.
 The project has defined a set of [valid types](../.commitlintrc.js#L6).
 - optional: the `scope` is typically the affected module.
 If multiple modules are affected by the commit, skip it or define a meaningful abstract scope.
 - required: the `description` has to follow the Sentence Case style.
-Only the first word and proper nonce are written in uppercase.
+Only the first word and proper nouns are written in uppercase.